Non-Asymptotic Analysis of Efficiency in Conformalized Regression: Experiments

 yields a slope $a_1$ that transitions from $-1$ to $-{1}/{2}$ as $\alpha$ increases.
 We confirm this trend empirically.
-For each \(\alpha\), we train models over $n$ ranging from $200$ to $20000$ (Fig.~\ref{fig:synthetic:all}a) and fit the regression model (\ref{eq:log_delta_regressor}) (the inset in Fig.~\ref{fig:synthetic:all}a shows an example) to obtain slope $a_{1}$ and intercept $a_{2})$.
-The resulting $(\alpha, a_1)$ pairs, shown by the red curve in Fig.~\ref{fig:synthetic:all}c, validate that the slope shifts from approximately $-1$ to $-{1}/{2}$ as $\alpha$ grows, reflecting the transition of the dominant term in the bound from $\mathcal{O}(1/(n\alpha^2))$ to $\mathcal{O}(1/\sqrt{n})$.
+For each \(\alpha\), we train models over $n$ ranging from $200$ to $20000$ (Figure~\ref{fig:synthetic:all}a) and fit the regression model (\ref{eq:log_delta_regressor}) (the inset in Figure~\ref{fig:synthetic:all}a shows an example) to obtain slope $a_{1}$ and intercept $a_{2})$.
+The resulting $(\alpha, a_1)$ pairs, shown by the red curve in Figure~\ref{fig:synthetic:all}c, validate that the slope shifts from approximately $-1$ to $-{1}/{2}$ as $\alpha$ grows, reflecting the transition of the dominant term in the bound from $\mathcal{O}(1/(n\alpha^2))$ to $\mathcal{O}(1/\sqrt{n})$.
 The intercept $a_2$ depends on $\log \alpha$, as discussed below.

 \item \textbf{Effect of miscoverage level $\alpha$.} In the regime where $(n\alpha^2)^{-1}$ dominates, $\Delta$ is expected to follow a power-law scaling of order $\alpha^{-2}$.
 To examine this, we further regress the fitted intercepts $a_2$ in (\ref{eq:log_delta_regressor}) on $\log \alpha$: